srowley/ggity/ROADMAP.md

 * [COMPLETE] Allow selective inclusion of legends (for some scales and not others)
 * [Partially Complete] Bar charts (supports fill aesthetic and `stat_count`; other aesthetics and `stat_identity` pending)
 * [COMPLETE] Allow text to be used as shape <s>(i.e., geom_text)</s>
-* [Partially Complete] Support grouping, legends for line charts (this works for the color aesthetic, but a more general solution for grouping any aesthetic for any geom is pending)
+* [COMPLETE] Support grouping, legends for line charts
 * Internal overhaul to implement layers and split out stats (at least) from the geom context

 ## v0.3